All Episodes

 Well, I have one question for you about your solar panels in the desert.

-If the solar panels in the desert are robbing the or are preventing the desert from doing what it normally does, and that's reflecting the heat, that's because the solar panels are capturing the heat and holding it.
+If the solar panels in the desert are robbing the, or are preventing the desert from doing what it normally does, and that's reflecting heat, that's because the solar panels are capturing the heat and holding it.

-Yes, they're they're they're they're converting a lot of the heat and and the light actually to solar to actual electrical energy, but in the process there's also a lot of heat absorption on the earth that would norm not normally be there.
+But in the process, there's also a lot of heat absorption on the Earth that would not normally be there.

-The other big problem is they want to put a whole series of solar panels out in space uh uh on both sides of the earth to make the earth look a lot bigger so it can capture more solar energy than Beam that heat, that energy back down to Earth.
+The other big problem is they want to put a whole series of solar panels out in space on both sides of the Earth to make the Earth look a lot bigger so it can capture more solar energy, then beam that heat, that energy, back down to Earth.

 Yeah.

-They wanted to put, they were going to try to put a giant uh Oh, that's right.
+They wanted to put, they were going to try to put a giant.

-They were gonna put aluminum foil over the glaciers.
+They were going to put aluminum foil over the glaciers.

-That way they were gonna put aluminum foil over the glaciers to so the sun wouldn't melt them.
+That way they were going to put aluminum foil over the glaciers so the sun wouldn't melt them.

 Well, that's because it's bigger than we are.

-I can on the one hand, they think they're we're no different than rats and cows and trees.
+On one hand, they think we're no different than rats and cows and trees.

 Before you even start talking about oscillation.